Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: All arc-like continua with terminal points are Julia continua

 \subsection{Definition of the tract $T$}

-Our tract $T$ is a subset of the horizontal strip $\{x+iy \colon x>4, |y|<\pi\}$; in particular, the function $\tilde{F}$ will have bounded slope.
-The tract consists of a central straight strip, to which a number of ``side channels'', domains $U_k$, are attached that mimic the behaviour of the maps $g_k$; see Figure \ref{fig:tract_definition}.
+Our tract $T$ is a subset of the horizontal half-strip $\{x+iy \colon x>4, |y|<\pi\}$; in particular, the function $\tilde{F}$ has bounded slope.
+The tract consists of a central straight half-strip, to which a number of ``side channels'', domains $U_k$, are attached that mimic the behaviour of the maps $g_k$; see Figure \ref{fig:tract_definition}.
 For technical reasons, it will also be convenient to narrow the central strip to a small window, of size $\chi_k>0$, just before the place where $U_k$ is attached.

 More precisely, define